-Describe how patients can use cannabis for pain management.
+Describe how people can use cannabis for pain relief.

 Some of the most common pain conditions people report are back pain, headaches or migraines, pain in the joints, and nerve pain.
-All of these conditions, as well as other forms of pain, can be brought on by injuries, malfunction in the nervous system, different diseases and disorders, or just plain wear and tear from every day life.
-Although, it doesn’t really matter which pain condition you have, or how you got it.
-All that matters is that you’re in pain, and you want out.
+Pain can be brought on by injuries, malfunction in the nervous system, different diseases and disorders, or just plain wear and tear from every day life.

-When you go to the doctor, or to the hospital, with pain as your symptom, you’re very likely to be prescribed an opioid based drug to help with the pain.
-It will help reduce your pain, but at what cost?
-Opioid based medications come with a long list of negative health side effects, including potential organ damage and a high risk for addiction.
+When you go to the doctor with pain as your symptom, you’re very likely to be prescribed opioids.
+They will help reduce your pain, but at what cost?
+Opioid based medications come with a long list of negative health side effects.
+This includes potential organ damage and a high risk for addiction.
 This common practice of prescribing opioids is why the U.S. is still in an opioid epidemic.

 If you’re wondering whether or not medical cannabis can help with your pain, talk to your physician about getting a medical marijuana recommendation.
-If you already have one, come into your closest Terrabis location and talk to one of our patient care specialists.
-Our highly trained staff will be more than happy to assist you in finding the right product to help with your pain.
-Even if you don’t want to feel high, we have options like low THC products, CBD products, and topicals, that are all possibilities when it comes to treating pain without the high feeling cannabis is so well known for.
+If you already have one, come into your closest Terrabis location and talk to one of our Patient Care Associates.
+Our highly trained staff is more than happy to assist you in finding the right product to help with your pain.
+Even if you don’t want to feel high, we have options like low THC products, CBD products, and topicals.
+All of these are possibilities when it comes to treating pain without the high feeling cannabis is so well known for.